 Advertisement

 There are millions of people across the UK who are struggling to pay their energy bills, with little choice but to live in a cold and damp home.
 And fuel poverty rates are only expected to soar in the coming months.

-National Energy Action (NEA) has calculated that 6.7 million people are currently living in fuel poverty, and this figure is set to rise to 8.4 million when the government increases the energy price guarantee and bills are hiked in April.
+National Energy Action (NEA) has calculated that around six million people are currently living in fuel poverty, up from 4.5 million people in October 2021, and a figure set to rise when the government increases the energy price guarantee.

 The government has pledged to improve energy efficiency in our homes and lift millions of people out of fuel poverty by 2030.
 But NEA warns it will take 300 years to meet the government’s targets at current rates.

-We break down everything you need to know about fuel poverty in the UK – including the definitions, how it’s calculated and who is most at risk of not being able to pay their energy bills in 2023.
+We break down everything you need to know about fuel poverty in the UK – including the definitions, how it’s calculated and who is most at risk of not being able to pay their energy bills in 2024 and 2025.

+Advertisement